High Net Worth Divorce Attorney in Houston, TX

 It’s common for a spouse to hide assets during a divorce.
 This usually happens because one party feels they are more entitled to the asset than the other, or they may feel they are getting an unfair share of the property settlement.
 Concealing assets is not just immoral, but illegal in Texas.

-The state of Texas considers hiding assets to be fraud on the community.
+The state of Texas considers hiding assets as fraud on the community.
 When a judge believes you have committed the crime, they will calculate the value depleted from the community property as a result of the fraud and then calculate the value of the reconstituted estate.
 A reconstituted estate is the total value of the community estate that would have existed if the fraud had not taken place.

 Once the reconstituted estate has been calculated, a judge will then divide in a manner that is deemed just and right by the court.
 This means a judge can award the wronged spouse a handsome share of the community property.